mutluhtc/vegetarianfoodfinder/README.md

    - Analyze the performance gap between synthetic and real-world evaluations to measure generalization strength.

 ### Outcome
-This approach provided a **balanced and reliable measure of model performance**, confirming that the classifier maintained consistent accuracy across both curated and real-world datasets.
+This approach provided a balanced estimate of model performance and confirmed stable generalization to real-world Yelp data.

 ## 3. Model Training and Evaluation

 ### Overview
 Model training was conducted in two phases:
-Phase 1. **Baseline Model Development** — classical machine learning approaches
+Step 1. **Baseline Model Development** — classical machine learning approaches
-Phase 2. **LLM Fine-Tuning** — transformer-based model optimization for contextual understanding
+Step 2. **LLM Fine-Tuning** — transformer-based model optimization for contextual understanding

 All models were evaluated using the 5-fold cross-validation pipeline described earlier.

 ---

-### Phase 1: 🧩 Baseline Model Development
+### Step 1: 🧩 Baseline Model Development
 **Folder:** `model_training/baseline_models/`

 **Goal:** Establish a baseline for text-based dish classification using traditional machine learning models.